NullEnt1ty/serienabend-shef-telegram/README.md

+# DEPRECATED

+The Telegram bot is now integrated in the main application.
+Please use https://github.com/NullEnt1ty/serienabend-shef.

 # Serienabend Shef Telegram

 _Hey, random internet person!
 If you stumbled accross this project asking yourself wth this is: This is a project I